4wiafe/4wiafe/README.md

 ## 👋 Hi, I’m Richmond

-💡A junior frontend Developer specializing in building modern, scalable, and secure applications with JavaScript, HTML, and CSS.
+💡A frontend Developer specializing in building modern, scalable, and secure applications with JavaScript, HTML, and CSS.

 🌍 My goal is to create impactful applications and contribute to projects that push the boundaries of what’s possible with web development and AI.